oiax/tgweb/README.md

 If so, the value of property `z` on this page is `"d"`.

 Custom properties as well as predefined properties such as `title` are inherited as well.
-Also, properties that belong to "meta", "http-equiv", "meta-property", and "link" tables are inherited.
-However, properties that belong to "style" table are _not_ inherited.
+Also, properties that belong to "meta", "http-equiv", "meta-property", and "link" sections are inherited.
+However, properties that belong to "style" section are _not_ inherited.

 ### Embedding property values into an article